Git AI

 • Off: No decorations

-• Line: Only show decorations for the current line and other lines generated by the same prompt (default)
+• Line: Only show decorations for the current line and other lines generated by the same transcript (default)

 • All: Show decorations for all AI-authored lines, all the time.